 - Final Fantasy XIV (haptic feedback and adaptive triggers)

 - Final Fantasy VII Remake Intergrade (haptic feedback and adaptive triggers)

 - Ghostwire Tokyo (haptic feedback and adaptive triggers)

 - Genshin Impact (haptic feedback and adaptive triggers)

 - F1 2021 (haptic feedback and adaptive triggers)

 - Marvel's Spider-Man Remastered (haptic feedback and adaptive triggers)

 - Metro Exodus Enhanced Edition (haptic feedback and adaptive triggers)

 Weirdly, for the games that launch through Steam, you may need to disable Steam’s PlayStation controller support (on the “General Controller Settings” screen) before you can use these features – seemingly because the emulation Steam uses to maximise compatibility overrides their native support in these specific games.
-I tried Metro Exodus Enhanced Edition and all manner of weirdness overtook it: the aiming was controlled by the controller’s gyroscope, on-screen button prompts flicked between keyboard and Xbox, and neither of the two DualSense features worked.
+I tried Metro Exodus Enhanced Edition and all manner of weirdness overtook it: the aiming was controlled by the controller’s gyroscope, on-screen button prompts flicked between keyboard and Xbox, and neither of the two DualSense features worked even on a wired connection.
 Unchecking PlayStation controllers back in Steam’s controller settings fixed everything, and both haptic feedback and adaptive triggers worked as expected.